How Do You Care For Snake Plants?

 The Mother’s Tongue plant, the spider plant and others were Top plants NASA tested and found for absorbing carbon dioxide and releasing oxygen at night.

 Sansevieria does this through the crassulacean acid metabolism process.

-Temperatures below 45 degrees for extended periods is one climatic condition it will not tolerate.
+Cold temperatures below 45° degrees Fahrenheit for extended periods is one climatic condition it will not tolerate.
 When the plants become damaged it can show up slowly over a 1- 4 week period.

 One Downside To Mother-in-Law’s Tongue

 Everything seems to have a downside and the Sansevieria is no different.
 Their downside – weight.

 Because of their relationship to the succulent family they hold a lot of water.

 As plants reach 10″ and larger in pot size the weight goes up dramatically.
 I’ve seen 10″ plants that weight 25 pounds or more.

 If You Want A Houseplant That:

 - A good starter plant for the house